seiyria/bootstrap-slider/README.md

 ================
 A "fork" of bootstrap-slider found on http://www.eyecon.ro/ originally by Stefan Petre.

-Want to use this with Rails?
-[Check it out!](https://github.com/stationkeeping/bootstrap-slider-rails)

 Installation
 ============
 Clone the repository, then run `npm install`